owid/owid-grapher/docs/docker-compose-mysql.md

 Now you can open [http://localhost:3030/admin/charts](http://localhost:3030/admin/charts) and start creating charts.
 Any changes to the TypeScript code you make will be automatically compiled, but you will have to refresh your page to see the changes.

-### Trouble-shooting: MacOS and Docker for Desktop

-+ For **MacOS** users: Ensure the Docker Software is running.
-If you encounter the error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?` then it could be the MacOS applications folder Docker software not running rather than a terminal command problem.
-+ If you are blocked by a Docker session that won't delete then restart the machine, don't forget to start Docker for Desktop too.
-+ If you see `error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: ''` [see this forum answer](https://forums.docker.com/t/docker-credential-desktop-exe-executable-file-not-found-in-path-using-wsl2/100225/5) - `vim ~/.docker/config.json` then change `credsStore` into `credStore`.

 ## Inspecting the databases

 For all operating systems, we recommend using [DBeaver](https://dbeaver.io/).